-Space station gets a look at Hurricane Irma
+International Space Station gets a look at Hurricane Irma

-Video captured by the International Space Station shows the view of Hurricane Irma from space.
+CAPE CANAVERAL, Fla. — Video captured by the International Space Station shows the view of Hurricane Irma from space.

 Hurricane Irma has strengthened to a Category 5 storm.

-With maximum sustained winds reaching 180 miles per hour, Irma is on track to hit the Virgin Islands and Puerto Rico in the coming days.
+With maximum sustained winds reaching 180 mph, Irma is on track to hit the U.S. Virgin Islands and Puerto Rico in the coming days.

-After that, the storm is expected to continue west and possibly hit South Florida or another part of the continental US.
+After that, the storm is expected to continue west and possibly hit South Florida or another part of the continental U.S.